 C.5 Educate residents on the local impacts of climate change and steps that they can take to prepare.
-These educational efforts should include the importance of land conservation for increasing resilience to climate change and identification of key parcels that advance this goal.
+These educational efforts should include the importance of land conservation for increasing resilience to climate change and identification and prioritization of nature-based solutions and key parcels that advance this goal.
 Actions include using the town website, conservation land kiosks, and social media, along with highlighting the work of the Green Advisory Committee, Sustainable Stow and other initiatives.